adonisjs/legacy-docs/3.0/request.md

 #### ip

 Returns most trusted ip address for a given request.
-If you are application is behind a proxy server like Nginx, make sure to enable to `http.trustProxy` inside the `config/app.js` file.
+If you are application is behind a proxy server like Nginx, make sure to enable `http.trustProxy` inside the `config/app.js` file.

 ```javascript
 request.ip()